matrixinfer-ai/kthena/docs/kthena/docs/reference/crd/workload.serving.volcano.sh.md

-ModelInferList contains a list of ModelInfer
+ModelInferList contains a list of ModelServing